adamek195/App-providing-automation-to-insurance-claims-validation/README.md

-# Engineering thesis in progress
+# Engineering thesis project in progress